-PowerPoint Presentation (umanitoba.ca) View the "Introduction to Health and Safety General Programs at the U of M" presentation.
+• PowerPoint Presentation (umanitoba.ca) View the "Introduction to Health and Safety General Programs at the U of M" presentation.
 When you have completed the 3 presentation self-test quizzes, print the acknowledgement page.
-When you and your supervisor have signed this page, forward to Rob Ellis.
+When you and your supervisor have signed this page, forward to the Safety Technician.